ytisf/theZoo/README.md

 The repository holding all files is currently
 	https://github.com/ytisf/theZoo

+##Change Log for v0.42:
+- [x] Fix EULA for proper disclaimer.
+- [x] More precise searching and indexing including platform and more.
+- [x] Added 10 new malwares.
+- [x] Git update of platform and new malware.
+- [x] Fix display of search.
+- [x] Enable support for platform and architecture in indexing.
+- [x] Separate between database and application.
+- [x] UI improvements.

+##Predicted Change Log for v1.0
+- [ ] Fix auto-complete for malware frameworks.
+- [ ] Better UI features.
+- [ ] Verify argv to be working properly.
+- [ ] Virus-Total upload and indexing module.
+- [ ] Automatic reporting system for malwares which are not indexed in the framework.

 Stuff which are in the making:
-- [X] Fix EULA for proper disclaimer.
-- [X] More precise searching and indexing including platform and more.
-- [ ] We have about 400 more malwares to map and add
-- [X] Git update of platform and new malware.
-- [X] Fix display of search.
-- [X] Enable support for platform and architecture in indexing.

 If you have any suggestions or malware that you have indexed as in the documentations please send it to us to yuvaln210 [at] your most popular mail server so we can add it for every one's enjoyment.